 Continue hitting the heavy bag only with wraps to avoid long-term injury or harm build-up.
 Don’t start discharging everything you have and then work your way to see what your hands are willing to do.
 It is part of the routine with a big pack.
 Remove the gloves at the door and move fast without them.
 When time passes on, you will work deeper and deeper in the pocket without experiencing much pain, that’s when you realize you are sick of the knuckles.

 IMPROVED FOREARM AND WRIST

 The forearm is a position from which the force of effect moves.
-More complex is the forearms, the more powerful the enemies become.
-Your dead-lift will allow your forearms to be improved.
+The more complex is the forearms, the more powerful the enemies become.
+Your deadlift will allow your forearms to be improved.

 Channeling Power from Hip to Shoulder:

 If a power punch is delivered, ensure that the foot of the attack is still key.
 The emphasis is to move the hip through every blow.
 You should hear and rotate your hip snap and hit in one smooth action.
 You will snap your arm into it and send energy from your neck, into your restful palm, until you let go of the blow.